 Seeking Legal Recourse for a Non-ERISA Medical Necessity Denial

 Another option for challenging a denial due to lack of medical necessity is to file a legal action in a court of law.
 This option is available before or after you seek an IMR.
 A lawsuit can put immediate pressure on the insurance company or managed health care provider to reassess the denial and gives more credence to your position.
 Further, a lawsuit can result in complete coverage for the medical treatment sought, in addition to the possibility of additional monetary awards due to the insurance company’s or managed health care provider’s bad faith in denying the claim.
 Most lawyers specializing in bad faith health insurance coverage law take cases on a contingency basis, meaning that they do not charge any money to a client but instead take a percentage of any recovery.
 As a result, there is very little risk to you if you decide to bring a lawsuit.

 If you are a California resident interested in pursuing a legal action or have any questions about your particular situation, contact the Law Offices of Scott Glovsky for a free consultation.
 The lawyers at the Law Offices of Scott Glovsky are health insurance lawyers with bad faith experience serving California residents in Los Angeles, Pasadena, and the Inland Empire, including Claremont and Pomona.
-We have fought and prevailed against the largest insurers including Anthem Blue Cross and Blue Shield of California.
+We have fought and prevailed against the largest insurers including UnitedHealthcare and Blue Shield of California.